 That’s not all I have though.
 I also have a brownie batter dip for those chocolate lovers out there with chunks of brownies mixed in!
 If you’re into a sweet and salty combination, use pretzels for dipping.
 It’s amazing stuff.

 Want something more savory?
-I’ve got you covered!

-- 4 oz. cream cheese softened
+- 4 ounces cream cheese softened

-- 8 oz. mascarpone cheese
+- 8 ounces mascarpone cheese

 - 1 cup powdered sugar

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract